Related Covered Product Categories

 LEDs: Power requirements are for A type, general purpose replacement products with E26 (medium) bases, pulled from ENERGY STAR's List of Certified Light Bulbs.

-Note: The ENERGY STAR database contains only seven CFLs, all of which have lumen outputs greater than or equal to 2,600 lumens.
-The wattages for these models range from 150 to 200 watts.
-One lamp has a lumen output of 1,040 lumens and a wattage of 60 watts.
+Note: The ENERGY STAR database contains only one CFL, which has a lumen output of 2,640 lumens and a wattage of 150 watts.

 Correlated Color Temperature